Anisa in Taipei

 LEARNING MANDARIN CHINESE WHILE IMPROVING MY ART SKILLS AND EXPLORING THE CULTURE IN TAIPEI

-Thanks to the "OCAC" is the Overseas Community Affairs Council Republic of China and Taiwan Center for Mandarin Learning for interviewing me for their promotional video on learning Chinese.
+Thanks to the "OCAC," is the Overseas Community Affairs Council Republic of China, and the Taiwan Center for Mandarin Learning for interviewing me for their promotional video on learning Chinese.
 Please allow me to explain my Chinese learning journey;

 Shih Chien University